mo-faruque/RoBERTa_base_inquiry_classifier/readme.md

 ## Model Architecture

-The **Hugging Face Transformers** implementation of [RoBERTa](https://huggingface.co/roberta-base) was used from the `transformers` Python library  which has 125 million parameters.
+The **Hugging Face** implementation of [RoBERTa](https://huggingface.co/roberta-base) was used from the `transformers` library.
 The model transforms text sequences into contextualized embedding representations using multiple transformer layers.

 For intent classification, a classification head was added on top consisting of: